Cardiff City & Met Korfball ClubEstablished 2002

 Cardiff City and Cardiff University traded Welsh League titles over the next four years as Cardiff City opted to field evenly matched teams instead of first, second, and third teams.
 It was at this point that the club tradition of naming teams was born, which has carried on to this day.
 In the first four years of the Western Regional League, Cardiff City won three titles and finished second on the other occasion to old rivals, Bristol City.
 The club also attending the first round of the IKF Europa Cup three times during this period.

 Buoyed by success, the club entered two teams into the league next year and re-started the club at Cardiff Met who entered BUCS for the first time.
-The club added a second training session at Cardiff Met and, by the end of this season in 2017, Cyclones won the Welsh League again and gained promotion to the WRL, with our new second team, Archers (named after Cardiff Met Archers), earning a wildly unexpected third place.
+The club added a second training session at Cardiff Met and, by the end of this season in 2017, Cyclones won the Welsh League again and gained promotion back into the WRL, with our new second team, Archers (named after Cardiff Met Archers), earning a wildly unexpected third place.
 At the Annual General Meeting, the club voted to change its name to Cardiff City & Met Korfball Club – to reflect the large number of student members and the new partnership with the university.

 Over the summer of 2018, the club became the first in Wales to run Beach Korfball sessions and held a tournament at the Victoria Park Beach Volleyball Centre, Canton, developing ties with that club and Llandaff Rugby Club to use their clubhouse after sessions.
-Travelling to Turkey, Cyclones once again took part in the IKF Europa Cup first round after pre-season matches against Wales National League sides, Birmingham City and Bristol Thunder.
+Travelling to Turkey, Cyclones once again took part in the IKF Europa Cup first round after pre-season matches against England National League clubs, Birmingham City and Bristol Thunder.